Two dead in two separate crashes in Taupō

 The road has reopened after a scene examination by the Serious Crash Unit.

-Another person has also died following a two vehicle crash on Acacia Bay Road, police said.
+Another person has also died following a two-vehicle crash on Acacia Bay Rd, police said.

 The second crash happened around 10.40pm.